Updated: September 25, 2022

-6. Take a look at the labels.
+6. Take a look at the nutrition information panel.
 With so many ways to describe different amounts of sodium in food, labels can get a little confusing.
 When you’re shopping, keep these common sodium terms in mind:1

 - Sodium-free — Less than 5 mg of sodium per serving; contains no sodium chloride (salt)

 - Very low sodium — 35 milligrams of sodium or less per serving